Skip to main content

 Image used with permission by copyright holder

-Snip & Sketch is Microsoft’s newer version of its snipping utility, and it's a great way to take a screenshot on your Windows PC.
-You can access this tool from the Start menu or by typing Win + Shift + S on your keyboard.
+Snip & Sketch is the older version of Microsoft’s snipping utility and though it's been replaced by the snipping tool, it is still usable in Windows 10.
+You can access this tool from the Start menu or by pressing Win + Shift + S on your keyboard.
 Here's how to use it.

 Step 1: If you use the keyboard shortcut, the screen darkens and renders a five-button toolbar along the top.
 You have the same functions found in the older Snipping Tool, but it doesn’t save your screenshots as a file.
 Instead, the image goes straight to your clipboard first.